本文由 简悦 SimpRead 转码, 原文地址 readmedium.com

 Agents and their Roles

-class, we can create an agent by mainly providing the following attributes: role
+With the Agent class, we can create an agent by mainly providing the following attributes: role , goal , backstory , and memory .

 Most of those attributes are self-explanatory, but let’s understand what they mean.